benchopt/benchopt/doc/tutorials/add_solver.rst

 - **Caching JIT-compilation:**

-``skglm`` relies on Numba JIT-compilation for fast numerical computation which comes at the expense of an initial overhead in the first run.
+One might rely on JIT-compilation for fast numerical computation, for instance by using ``Numba`` or ``Jax``.
+The latter comes with the drawback of an initial overhead in the first run.
-Ideally, we would like to disregard that in the benchmark results.
+Idealy, one would like to disregard that in the benchmark results.

 To address this need, benchopt features a :class:`~benchopt.BaseSolver.warm_up` hook called once before the actual solver run to cache JIT-compilations.